ABOUT

 Because the Pacific Islands region is predominantly composed of vast ocean expanses punctuated only by isolated emergent islands and atolls, Pacific Island ecosystems display unique characteristics.
 Many species are endemic and often endangered, and interact within rare and threatened native landscapes and seascapes, mere remnants of the original environments.
 Marine processes are critical factors in the region’s climate systems, and their impacts occur here to a greater degree than in continental regions.

-Beyond tropical beaches, geography of Pacific Islands are vastly varied and include both low-lying atolls a few feet above sea level and high islands reaching thousands of feet in elevation.
+Beyond tropical beaches, geographies of Pacific Islands are vastly varied and include both low-lying atolls a few feet above sea level and high islands reaching thousands of feet in elevation.
 Over-developed, diverse coastal plains, often arid on leeward sides, mix with lush tropical forests to encircle mountainous volcanic terrains with dry or marshy alpine summits.
 The Hawaiian Islands alone span climatic zones from arctic to tropical and have over 500 flora and fauna species listed in the Endangered Species Act.

 The ecological diversity of the Pacific region is rivalled only by its cultural diversity.
 Thriving indigenous cultures interact with other introduced cultures from across the Pacific and beyond.
 This diversity, woven into the fabric of every island in the Pacific, creates patchwork communities with significant potential adaptive capacity.